 It’s heartening to know that during this historic time, rental property providers and residents came together to weather the coronavirus storm and will continue to do so.

 May 1st is Around the Corner – A Message from Our President & CEO Tony Irwin

 The first of the month is just around the corner.
 May 1 is going to be another challenging time for rental property owners and residents alike as we settle into the new normal of the COVID-19 pandemic.
 Read More

 We are still collecting data, and the numbers below are preliminary, but we have heard from Ontario’s rental housing providers that: Only 76% of residents made their full rent payment at the beginning of April Read More

 A Message from Tony Irwin, FRPO President & CEO

 On March 27th, Tony Irwin provided the following message to FRPO Members.
 Please click here to watch.

-Keeping all Lines of Communication Open Between Landlords and Tenants During COVID-19
+Keeping all Lines of Communication Open between Tenants and Landlords

 Landlords need to be hyper-vigilant in the COVID-19 pandemic